duckdb/duckdb-web/docs/api/java.md

 ## Basic API Usage
 DuckDB's JDBC API implements the main parts of the standard Java Database Connectivity (JDBC) API, version 4.0.
 Describing JDBC is beyond the scope of this page, see the [official documentation](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html) for details.
 Below we focus on the DuckDB-specific parts.

+Refer to the externally hosted [API Reference](https://javadoc.io/doc/org.duckdb/duckdb_jdbc) for more information about our extensions to the JDBC specification, or the below [Arrow Methods](#arrow-methods)

 ### Startup & Shutdown
 In JDBC, database connections are created through the standard `java.sql.DriverManager` class.
 The driver should auto-register in the DriverManager, if that does not work for some reason, you can enforce registration like so: